gmso/hybrid-django-react/README.md

 1. Run your Docker containers as usual: `docker-compose up -d --build`

-3. Start the debug session from VS Code for the `[django:docker] runserver` configuration
+3. Start the debug session from VS Code for the `[django:docker] runserver` configuration (either from the Debugger menu or with `F5`)

-   1. Select `[django:docker] runserver` from the dropdown near the Play button in the top left.

-   2. Hit the Play button or hit `F5` to start debugging

    - Logs will redirect to your integrated terminal as well.

 4. Set some breakpoints in functions or methods executed when needed.
 Usually it's Model methods or View functions